fdvty/academic-kickstart-ZiruiLiu/content/authors/admin/_index.md

 bio: My research interests lie in the general area of Network Measurement and Data Stream Processing.
 My current research focuses on using Coding Theory to improve Blockchain network broadcast.
 I also have a keen interest in the Ray Tracing Rendering in Computer Graphics.

 interests:
-- Network Measurement
+- Computer Network
-- Data Stream Processing
-- Ray Tracing Rendering
+- Scientific Visualization

 education:
   courses: